 Catching crabs by a line (also called Gillie-crabbing) is as old as the seaside itself, but how to do it hasn’t changed a great deal.
 So here’s how you do it… step by step.

 The best way to learn is not by the textbook, but by experience… and a few nips on the fingers.

 Norfolk’s great for crabbing because of its estuarial and creek waters that the little blighters like inhabiting.
-Top spots are Blakeney and Wells-next-the-Sea quays and Cromer, where the world championships are held.
+Top spots are Blakeney and Wells-next-the-Sea quays and Cromer, where the world championships are held every August Bank Holiday (check with event organisers for details).
 Or go for the tidal creeks at Titchwell, Brancaster Staithe or Burnham Overy Staithe.
 There’s other places you can go rockpooling for them too, such as Hunstanton.

 1 All you need is a piece of string or line, a weight and a bait.
 Try not to use nets and hooks – they’re very unsporting.
 Dynamite and blunderbusses are actively discouraged.